francomaxmartini/financial-performance-snapshot/README.md

 ---

-## Key Insights
-- The business operates with **healthy profitability** and a controlled cost structure.
-- Daily performance shows natural volatility, while monthly aggregation smooths fluctuations.
-- Margins remain relatively stable, with a mild decline observed in the final month under analysis.
-- No critical data quality issues were identified that would invalidate KPI interpretation.

-Detailed conclusions are documented in `reports/executive_summary.md`.

----

 ## Tools & Technologies
 - **Python** (pandas, numpy, matplotlib)
 - **Jupyter Notebooks**
 - **PostgreSQL**
 - **SQL**
 - **Git / GitHub**

----

-## Why This Project Matters
-This project demonstrates the ability to:
-- Structure financial analytics from raw data to executive insights
-- Apply rigorous data validation before KPI computation
-- Translate Python-based analysis into SQL for production environments
-- Communicate results clearly to non-technical stakeholders

-It reflects real-world analytics and finance consulting workflows.

----

-## Next Steps
-Potential extensions of this project include:
-- Product or customer-level profitability analysis
-- Forecasting and budget variance analysis
-- Dashboard development (Power BI / Tableau)
-- Automation of the data pipeline

 ---